 It is what to do in St Barts if you want a long and leisurely lunch with some sunbathing or swimming.

 Sitting right on the Plage de St Jean, you can lounge and lunch at ease.
 The service is smooth, it’s a buzzy place that pumps out some great music.
 A couple of cocktails, someone close by to ensure you rotate consistently to get that all over golden hue, delicious sushi ….
 What’s not to love!

 Another magical offering is Shellona Restaurant and Bar on the famous Shell Beach.
 A wonderful Mediterranean inspired menu prepared by the fantastic Greek chef, Yiannis Kioroglou, delicious cocktails, loungers.
 This is the place to go for a fabulous post-beach drink as the sun slips beneath the blue horizon.
 Gorgeous!

 Casa Club in the heart of Gustavia is the newest and hippest late night party hub in St Barths.
 Top DJs take to the decks to spin out the latest dance tunes to get your Manolo’s tapping.
 Starting at Midnight and running until 5 am, this tiny venue draws an eclectic crowd of party people.
 St Barths isn’t Ibiza, it doesn’t want to be, but for those of you who crave a late night revel or two, this will undoubtedly be the spot for you.
 Rock-out your sexy best and have a blast!

 If you like beauty in everything you see, then you will simply love St Barts and its wide range of luxury Villa Rentals.
+Read about our top 9 St Barts rentals.
 It is the standard bearer of glossy-glamour, casual-chic and flirty-fun.
 St Barts is that magical place that imbues all of its visitors with a patina of sophistication and style.
 You will be forever changed by the experience and for the better!